DJBarnes/django-adminlte2-pdq/docs/source/configuration.rst

 are still visible on the sidebar menu

-If this setting is set to True, then all routes without a defined permission are hidden on the sidebar menu unless the route is found in the ``ADMINLTE2_MENU_PERMISSION_FREE_WHITELIST`` setting.
+If this setting is set to True, then all routes without a defined permission are hidden on the sidebar menu, unless the route is found in the ``ADMINLTE2_MENU_PERMISSION_FREE_WHITELIST`` setting.

 :Type: ``bool``